DiegoRam/lessons/PSEUDOCODE.md

 		FOR month = 1 to 12 (ok)
 		FOR each employee in the list (good)
 		FOR empno = 1 to listsize (ok)

+Even better we can embed the structures each other

+		SET total to zero
+		- FOR number = 1 to 10
+		| - IF(number % 2 == 0)
+		| |  total = total + number
+		| - ENDIF
+		- ENDFOR
+		PRINT total

+## WHILE

+The WHILE construct is used to specify a loop with a test at the top.
+The beginning and ending of the loop are indicated by two keywords WHILE and ENDWHILE.
+The general form is:

+		- WHILE Population < Limit
+		| Compute Population as Population + Births - Deaths
+		- ENDWHILE

+Example

+		- WHILE employee.type NOT EQUAL manager AND personCount < numEmployees
+		| INCREMENT personCount
+		| CALL employeeList.getPerson with personCount RETURNING employee
+		- ENDWHILE

+## CASE

+A CASE construct indicates a multiway branch based on conditions that are mutually exclusive.
+Four keywords, CASE, OF, OTHERS, and ENDCASE, and conditions are used to indicate the various alternatives.
+The general form is:

+		- CASE expression OF
+		| condition 1 : sequence 1
+		| condition 2 : sequence 2
+		| …
+		| condition n : sequence n
+		- OTHERS:
+		| default sequence
+		- ENDCASE

+Example

+		- CASE month OF
+		| 1: friendly_month = “January”
+		| 2: friendly_month = “Febrary”
+		| 2: friendly_month = “March”
+		| …
+		- OTHER
+		| friendly_month = “Invalid month number”
+		- ENDCASE